neirinzaralwin/Deep-Learning/Neural Networks/U-NET (Image Segmentation)/ReadMe.txt

  dataset link : https://www.kaggle.com/c/carvana-image-masking-challenge

  HOW I USE DATASET
 -> I downloaded Train and Train_masks dataset because the whole dataset is so big, nearly 24 GB.
+So I download nearly 1GB train and train_masks dataset.
    Then I split train and validation data from train and train_masks dataset.
 -> validation datasets size is about 96 image.

 >>>>>>> DON'T COPY MY CODE DIRECTLY , JUST WATCH TO UNDERSTAND <<<<<<<<<<